Engagespot/engagespot/docs/docs/channels/what-are-channels.md

 Simply, channel is a medium through which your notification will be delivered to your user.
 For example - Email, Push, SMS etc are different channels.

 Engagespot believe that, a good product notification system should have a multi-channel strategy.
-Humans give different priority to Notifications coming through different channels.
+Users assume different priority to Notifications coming through different channels.
 For example, if somebody messaged you in WhatsApp, you must be notified via a push notification on your mobile, not through email message.

-It is the product manager's responsibility to ensure that their product has a smart multi-channel notification delivery system to provide an awesome experience to their users.
+A Product manager should always aim to build a smart multi-channel notification delivery system in their product to provide an awesome experience to their users.

-Engagespot helps you add the following notifications channels to your product quickly.
+Engagespot helps you add the following notifications channels to your product quickly without having to deploy your engineering team for months.

 ## In-App